dchest/tweetnacl-js/README.md

 Returns `false` if either of the arguments has zero length, or arguments have different lengths, or their contents differ.

-### Utilities

-Encoding/decoding functions are provided for convenience.
-They are correct, however their performance and wide compatibility with uncommon runtimes is not something that is considered important compared to the simplicity and size of implementation.
-You can use third-party libraries if you need to.

-#### nacl.util.decodeUTF8(string)

-Decodes string and returns `Uint8Array` of bytes.

-#### nacl.util.encodeUTF8(array)

-Encodes `Uint8Array` or `Array` of bytes into string.

-#### nacl.util.decodeBase64(string)

-Decodes Base-64 encoded string and returns `Uint8Array` of bytes.

-#### nacl.util.encodeBase64(array)

-Encodes `Uint8Array` or `Array` of bytes into string using Base-64 encoding.

 System requirements